 Take an online tour of the Glenn A. Niemeyer Learning & Living Center.

 Please note that space in the Niemeyer Learning and Living Center is very limited and usually goes quickly.

-Note: You must be accepted to Grand Valley before you can apply for housing or the Frederik Meijer Honors College.
+*Note: Students must be accepted into Grand Valley State University before applying for housing or the Honors College.

 No!
 Honors students can live anywhere on campus, but Honors housing is strongly recommended if the living learning communities sound appealing to you!
 Consider also other types of living/learning communities.
 In some ways, it is the best of both worlds to participate in Honors and live in a center which focuses on your greatest interests.
 See this page for the other living/learning community opportunities.